Charles Hoskins Master: Philanthropic gifts

 In December 1926 the Oxted Branch (Club) new building overlooking Master Park was opened by Sir Charles Madden, 1st Baronet.
-The land and building upon which the club is built was officially transferred between Charles Hoskins Master and Francis Morton Thrupp on the 22nd January 1927.
+The land and building upon which the club is built was officially transferred between Charles Hoskins Master and Francis Morton Thrupp on 22 January 1927.

 Death

 He died at Shakespeare House Sandgate and was buried at St Mary's Church Oxted in the Family tomb.